grumat/glossy-msp430/Hardware/STLinkForm/README.md

 Before assembling all parts together, this is a good opportunity to remove the *ST Logo* from the plastic case.

-The ST logotype can be erased using isopropyl alcohol, a rubber, paper towel and lots of patience.
+The ST logotype can be erased using isopropyl alcohol, a rubber and paper towel.

-Keeping the Blue logo wet with alcohol, rubber it softly until gradually the blue tint dissolves.
-Before the alcohol dries out, swipe the area with paper towel or toilet paper, removing the dissolved blue tint.
+Gently apply alcohol to the blue logo and patiently rubber it.
+Gradually the blue tint dissolves.
+Before the alcohol dries out, swipe the area with paper towel or toilet paper, to clean the dissolved tint.
 Repeat the process until no more ST image is left.

 ## Reassembling the New Glossy MSP430

-This is quite simple: Swap the PCB boards and tighten the screws.
+This is quite simple: Swap the PCB boards, removing the STLink clone PCB, then insert the Glossy MSP430 PCB.
+Close the plastic case and tighten the screws.

 # Glossy MSP430 Debug Probe Overview